+Except as otherwise provided herein, the director, or such other designated city employee, shall serve as the public procurement official for the city, and shall be responsible to:
-- (1) Except as otherwise provided herein, the Director, or such other designated City employee, shall serve as the public procurement official for the City, and shall be responsible to: - (a) Procure or supervise the procurement process for all Supplies, Services, and Public Projects required by the City; - (b) Sell, trade, or otherwise dispose of surplus Supplies belonging to the City; - (c) Establish and maintain programs for inspection, testing and acceptance of Supplies, Services, and Public Projects, in cooperation with the Using Department; - (d) Exercise general supervision and control over all inventories of Supplies belonging to the City; - (e) Adopt regulations, consistent with this Chapter, governing the Procurement, management, control and disposal of any and all Supplies, Services, and Public Projects procured by the City; - (f) Ensure compliance with this Chapter and implementing regulations by reviewing and monitoring Procurement conducted by any designee, Using Department, or City employee having Signature Authority; - (g) Retain records of written determinations pertaining to the solicitation, award, performance under a Contract or Purchase Order;

-- (h) Cooperate with the director of finance and treasurer in the preparation of statistical data concerning the Procurement, usage, and disposition of all Supplies, Services, and Public Projects.
-All Using Departments shall furnish such reports as the Director may require concerning usage, needs and stocks on hand; - (i) Prepare the Purchase Requisition and Purchase Order forms to be used by Using Departments in the Procurement of Supplies, Services and Public Projects; - (j) Prepare guidelines governing the review and approval of Specifications for the Procurement of selected materials based on consideration of recycling, energy conservation, life cycle costing and other environmental considerations. - (k) Ensure that the city clerk obtains the original copy of all Contracts; - (I) Prepare and submit a monthly report to the City Manager of all Purchase Orders and Contracts exceeding five thousand dollars (\$5,000) approved by the City Manager, or such other delegated authority, pursuant to the Signature Authority.

-2.48.090 Delegation of authority by the purchasing manager.
+1 (1) Procure or supervise the procurement process for all supplies, services, and public projects 2 required by the city; 3 (2) Sell, trade, or otherwise dispose of surplus personal property belonging to the city; 4 (3) Establish and maintain programs for inspection, testing and acceptance of supplies, services, 5 and public projects, in cooperation with the using department; 6 (4) Exercise general supervision and control over all inventories of supplies belonging to the city; 7 (5) Adopt regulations, consistent with this chapter, governing the procurement, management, 8 control and disposal of any and all supplies, services, and public projects procured by the city; 9 (6) Ensure compliance with this chapter and implementing regulations by reviewing and 10 monitoring procurement conducted by any designee, using department, or city employee 11 having signature authority; 12 (7) Retain records of written determinations pertaining to the solicitation, award, performance 13 under a contract or purchase order; 14 (8) Cooperate with the director of finance and treasurer in the preparation of statistical data 15 concerning the procurement, usage, and disposition of all supplies, services, and public 16 projects.
+All using departments shall furnish such reports as the director may require 17 concerning usage, needs and stocks on hand; 18 (9) Prepare the purchase requisition and purchase order forms to be used by using departments in 19 the procurement of supplies, services and public projects; 20 (10) Prepare guidelines governing the review and approval of specifications for the procurement of 21 selected materials based on consideration of recycling, energy conservation, life cycle costing 22 and other environmental considerations.
+23 (11) Ensure that the city clerk obtains the original copy of all contracts; 24 (12) Prepare and submit a monthly report to the City Manager of all purchase orders and contracts 25 exceeding five thousand dollars (\$5,000) approved by the City Manager, or such other 26 delegated authority, pursuant to the signature authority.
+27 2.48.090 Delegation of authority by the purchasing manager.
+28 The director may authorize in writing any using department to purchase specified supplies,